 Rs.
 24 Lakhs

 Service Tax on Rent as per the rates in force would be payable on the above Rs.
 24 Lakhs.
-The Current Rate of Service Tax is 12.36% (incl. of Education Cess and SHEC)
+The Rate of Service Tax applicable from 1st June 2015 is 14%.
+Swachh Bharat Cess @ 0.5% and Krishi Kalyan Cess @0.5% would also be levied over and above this 14% and therefore the effective rate of Service Tax on Rent would be 15%

 - Recommended Read: TDS on Rent @ 10%